 posted this on October 13, 2011, 11:11

 The Word Inquiry method uses a Socratic, shared inquiry approach to explore the meaning and structure of individual words.
 With a clear, procedural structure and a focus on meaning, Word Inquiry is a structured literacy (aka Orton-Gillingham) methodology.

 Students can benefit from using the Word Inquiry method from the very beginning of Structured Literacy instruction.
 The Word Inquiry method begins with selecting a word for study and creating a Word Sum for the word.

-Since the Word Inquiry method is a shared inquiry method it generally requires minimum of two people (and parents and kids can be great team-mates!) working together to arrive at data-supported answers to the following questions:
+Since the Word Inquiry method is a shared inquiry method, it generally requires minimum of two people (and parents and kids can be great team-mates!) working together to arrive at data-supported answers to the following questions:

 Does the word have any prefixes?
 [If so, write the prefix(es) in the far left box of the Word Matrix and specify the meaning of each prefix.]